 When will they not pay?
 When there is a lack of awareness about the benefits of physical therapy.
 In such cases, the patients do not know what physical therapy is and what it does.

 As a private practice owner, you must define physical therapy and, more importantly, define your own brand of physical therapy in order to stand out as a well-known physical therapist.
-You must create an identity for yourself in order to succeed as a private practice physical therapy clinic.
+You must create an identity for yourself in order to succeed as a physical therapy business owner.

 It is about diversification or nullification.